PelayoPS/JAVA_discord_bot/CONTRIBUTING.md

   -When developing without supervision your code must be sent to review before uploading it to the main branch

 ## Set up guide
-   -The project has been developed since the start using the intellj ide for java development, but you can use the one you want
+   -The project has been developed since the start using the intellj ide for java development, but you can use the one you want \n
-   -To install all the dependencies use maven or translate the pom.xml to the dependency manager you want to use -To be able to work on the code you will need to have some knowledge in java -All the code is documented with javadoc, so you won't have problems understanding how methods work -The jdk used is the java 17
+   -To install all the dependencies use maven or translate the pom.xml to the dependency manager you want to use \n -To be able to work on the code you will need to have some knowledge in java -All the code is documented with javadoc, so you won't have problems understanding how methods work -The jdk used is the java 17